LinusU/node-loudness/README.md

 ## OS Support

-Currently only Mac OS X is supported, please send my pull requests with more implementations.
+Currently Mac OS X and Linux (ALSA) is supported, please send a pull requests if you are using another setup.